gusespinola/mimetic-2dpoisson/README.md

 To reproduce the results, you should run the file `minimal_poisson2D.mat`.

-If you wish to generate plots for convergence and evolution of the parameter m, and/or skip some computations, you can activate the corresponding control flags embedded in the source code.
+If you wish to generate plots for convergence and evolution of the restart parameter m, and/or skip some computations, you can activate the corresponding control flags embedded in the source code.

 ## Citing